mims-harvard/PrimeKG/README.md

 ## Data Server

-TDC is hosted on [Harvard Dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/21LKWG) with the following persistent identifier [https://doi.org/10.7910/DVN/IXA7BM](https://doi.org/10.7910/DVN/IXA7BM).
+PrimeKG is hosted on [Harvard Dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/21LKWG) with the following persistent identifier [https://doi.org/10.7910/DVN/IXA7BM](https://doi.org/10.7910/DVN/IXA7BM).
 When Dataverse is under maintenance, PrimeKG datasets cannot be retrieved.
 That happens rarely; please check the status on [the Dataverse website](https://dataverse.harvard.edu/).

 ## License
 PrimeKG codebase is under MIT license.
 For individual dataset usage, please refer to the dataset license found in the website.